StevenSermeus/Cryptalbum/docker/production/README.md

 3. docker-compose
 4. `.env` file created regarding the exemple one

+Except for the `.env` file, all other dependencies can be installed using this script.

 This script is complete and display more usefull informations about the deploying, so execute the script and refer to the information diplayed :

 ```bash
 # current workdir: docker/production
 sh start.sh
 ```

+Informations :

+The end of the script will generate a rapport for all process :

+1. generate certificat and key
+2. configure the /etc/hosts file
+3. installed docker if is necessary
+4. run the container
+5. generate the API key

+The corresponding color signify something :

+- Red : something went wrong (please refer to the information displayed)
+- Green : all went well or advice is showing

+During the script execution, it will use many environment file (one for the application under `apps/web` directory and one for the docker under `docker/production` folder).
+If this files are not present, it will generate them from the template one named `example`.
+It may cause some issues, so please create it by your own before running this script.